 - Benchmarks for each customer touchpoint.
 Every purchase requires customers to go through a long chain of decisions and actions.
 But every decision point also allows them to fall off your ideal path.
 Journey mapping plots metrics for each touchpoint so you know where to focus your efforts.

-- Gives support agents context from the start.72% of customers expect support agents to know personal information about them and their previous interactions as soon as they answer.
+- Gives support agents context from the start.
+Over 70% of customers expect support agents to know personal information about them and their previous interactions as soon as they answer.
 Data-driven customer journey mapping software places this information at their fingertips.
 Examples include past website visits, support tickets, and survey responses.

 - Anticipates user needs.
 Your decisions are only as good as the data that informs them.
 A personalized customer journey map combines qualitative data like surveys and Customer Effort Score (CES) and quantitative data like product usage to uncover your customer’s motivations and needs (before they know them)!